-he was selected as the Albert Hill “Teacher of the Year” in 2016, served on the Leadership Committee and Discipline Committee, coached the flag football team, volunteered for the Police Athletic League (PAL) , and worked as the Dean of Students for 6th graders during the 2016-17 school year.
-He earned his Master of Education in Leadership and Supervision from Averett University in December, 2017.
+he was selected as the Albert Hill “Teacher of the Year” in 2016, served on the Leadership Committee, the Discipline Committee, coached the AHMS flag football team, volunteered and coached a flag football team in the Police Athletic League (PAL) , and worked as the Dean of Students for 6th graders during the 2016 – 2017 school year.
+Mr. Jacobs is a student-athlete graduate of James Madison University, and earned a Master Ed.
+In Leadership and Supervision from Averett University in December, 2017.

 Mr. Scott possesses a strong belief that schools are to be safe, welcoming spaces where ALL scholars can reach their full potential.
 After graduating from Western Maryland College with a bachelor’s degree in History and Political Science, Mr. Scott worked on progressive political campaigns across the country for seven years as a Field Director and Campaign Manager.
 Mr. Scott started his career in public education during the 2013-2014 school year as a special education teacher at Henderson Middle School in Richmond’s Northside.
 While at Henderson, Mr. Scott also served as a Richmond Teacher Residency Coach and trained and mentored new special education teachers entering the profession.
 Before joining the Albert Hill Middle School learning community, Mr. Scott was the Instructional Compliance Coordinator at Lucille Brown Middle School for three years.
 He earned his Master’s in Special Education and Post Master’s Certificate in Administration and Supervision from Virginia Commonwealth University.